elewites/HerokuApi/README.md

 # HerokuApi
 A simple REST API that I deployed in Heroku.

-###
+##
-Purpose of the project was to familiarize myself with deploying API's in a cloud platform-based service.
+Purpose of the project was to familiarize myself with deploying an API in a cloud platform-based service.

 ##
 Returns nothing but a simple object describing the very nature of this API.